microsoft/live-share/welcome/welcome-joiner.md

 By downloading and using Visual Studio Live Share, you agree to the [license terms](http://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).

-### 2. Start a discussion with the collaboration session owner
+### 2. Start a discussion with the Collaboration Session Host

 It's always good to start up a conversation via voice or chat in your favorite client before joining a collaboration session since you'll obviously need to communicate to collaborate.

 ### 3. Open/re-open the invite link in your web browser